 Withdrawing your money from eToro is quick and easy.
 Simply select ‘Withdraw Funds’ from the tab in the left hand menu and enter the amount you wish to withdraw.
-You will then be asked to complete an electronic withdrawal form.
+You will then be asked to complete an electronic withdrawal request form.

 How do I close my account at eToro?

 Closing your account with eToro is fairly painless and can be done by clicking the ‘Withdraw Funds’ tab in the left hand menu of your Account Settings page.

 eToro Frequently Asked Questions

 Is eToro any good?